 Vale is whispered on the wall.

-The course of Hadrian’s Wall can be traced in the village of Gilsland where it runs through the vicarage garden.
+Near the Cumbrian border, the course of Hadrian’s Wall can be traced in the village of Gilsland where it runs through the vicarage garden.
 A number of former Roman camps may be seen in the locality of Gilsland, which were probably occupied during the construction of Hadrian’s Wall.

 Take these flowers, which purple waving,